Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

 - Set the gateway timeout to match what's in the `TraceBase/.env` file.
 This allows the software to end gracefully if submission processing takes too long.
 - Create an `alias` to match the `ARCHIVE` location in the `TraceBase/.env` file to enable archive file downloads.
+- Create an `alias` to match the `/var/www/tracebase/static` directory.

 <!-- TODO: Description of how to allow access to archive and static files in the apache config. -->